 We call our technique "carbon painting" because we think of painting and manipulating the carbon (either directly or the smoke) in a painterly fashion.
 Rather than simply laying horsehair against a hot pot or a feather in place of horsehair, we use a pallet of techniques to create some pretty outstanding results.

 It would appear that that not all materials absorb smoke and carbon at the same rate or in the same amounts (if at all).
 We use that knowledge to our advantage.
 It is rather like sealing parts of a deck with weather sealant and then strategically throwing water on it to create patterns on the deck.
 Of course we can't use weather proofing as it would burn away, but you can sort of image what sealing some of the pot might do with smoke.

 Smoke rises.
 How the pot is held or set will determine where the smoke will (or can) be absorbed.
 By rotating the piece while placing the carbon, one can get smoke to drift across the surface is some pretty crazy ways.

-Now remember, all this twisting and turning has to be done quickly as once the piece drops below about 900 degree Fahrenheit the carbon will no longer affect the piece.
+Now remember, all this twisting and turning has to be done quickly as once the piece drops below about 900 degree Fahrenheit the carbon will have less effect on the piece.
 If one starts the process too soon and the pot is too hot, the carbon will seem to burn into the piece nicely and then burn away leaving a faint hint of patterning.

 We like to use a variety of feathers, but find ourselves using goose and peacock most of the time.
 The beautiful patterns on feathers has nothing to leave behind on the piece as carbon traces.
 It is the shape of the feather and the volume of the carbon that makes the feather useful.
 Feathers which are too "flimsy" are not very useful (as in chicken feathers).
 We purchase and trade for feathers (particularly peacock).